juanllave/markdown-cv/failure.md

 Government of Jalisco, Guadalajara, MX
 - Misunderstood several assignments, leading to time wasted in pointless activities
 - Embraced the importance of asking questions in order to be more efficient
-- Stumbled my way to a high position to masterfully cope with impostor syndrome
+- Stumbled my way to a high-level position to masterfully cope with impostor syndrome
 - Failed at communicating priorities clearly, leading to overtime and asking staff to remain in office after hours
 - Gained valuable skills such as personnel and time management